 EXCEPTION REQUESTS: If your physician believes it is medically necessary for you to take a prescription drug that is not on our formulary or is restricted by any of the Pharmacy Programs above, he or she should contact the plan and request an exception from a plan authorized reviewer.
+The exception request must be supported by patient-specific clinical history for plan review.
 The plan will consider if the drug is medically necessary for you.
 If so, it will make an exception and cover the drug.
 For more information, call Member Services.